Relationships Issues Can Be Caused By Addiction

 Another relationship problem that drug addicts have is that they struggle with trust issues.
 Therefore, drug addicts and alcoholics tend to lie.
 When most people start to base their lives on drugs and alcohol, they tend to lie about their drug abuse habits.
 In the process, your loved one might revert to feeling ashamed or guilty.
 As a result, this causes your loved ones to become secretive.
 Drug addiction problems can even encourage a person to live a double life.

 Consequently, compelling your loved one to isolate themselves.
-Which, puts strain relationships.
-And it doesn’t stop there.
+Which, puts strain on relationships.
+And, it doesn’t stop there.
 Eventually, the little white lies tend to lead to drug addicts lying about:

 - Current location